“ Has been paid for as a Rarity very Dearly ”

 The Instantaneous Depiction

-of the Leopard Horse with the quite unique
+of the Tiger Horse with the quite unique

-“ This Young Leopard Horse bred at Orange=Polder, a village not far from Delft in the province of Holland,
+“ This Young Tiger Horse bred at Orange=Polder, a village not far from Delft in the province of Holland,

 had this black ear-bouquet